CXwudi/comp5903-easy-cucumber/doc/design doc.md

 ### The `models` and `parser` packages

-In the first line `JfeatureDetail <- parseJfeatureFile(feature file) `, there is an entity class `JFeatureDetail` and a control class `JFeatureFileParser` for executing the `parseJfeatureFile()` method.
+In the first line of the pseudocode `JfeatureDetail <- parseJfeatureFile(feature file)`, there is an entity class `JFeatureDetail` and a control class `JFeatureFileParser` for executing the `parseJfeatureFile()` method.
 The entity class `JFeatureDetail` is coded as POJO (Plain Old Java Object).
 It stores the parsed information from `JFeatureFileParser.parseJfeatureFile()` method.
-Therefore, these two classes belongs to two different packages.
+Therefore, these two classes belong to two different packages.

-Similarly, in the second line `JStepDefDetail <- parseStepDefinition(classes) `, the entity class is `JStepDefDetail` and the control class is `JStepDefinitionParser` which contains the `parseStepDefinition()` method.
+Similarly, in the second line of the pseudocode `JStepDefDetail <- parseStepDefinition(classes) `, the entity class is `JStepDefDetail` and the control class is `JStepDefinitionParser` which contains the `parseStepDefinition()` method.

 Both `JFeatureDetail` and `JStepDefDetail` are entity classes.